 - "Blind Idiot" Translation: The book throws in a lot of Spanish.
 While it usually makes sense, the grammar is often shoddy.

 - Boxing Lessons for Superman: Issue #5 establishes that America trained as a boxer for several years, even though she's a Flying Brick and doesn't strictly need such skills.

-- Cast Full of Gay: America, her family, X'andria, Monae (and possibly the rest of the Betas) are all lesbians, while Prodigy is bisexual.
+- Cast Full of Gay: America, Lisa, Magdalena, her family, X'andria and Monae are all lesbians, while Prodigy is bisexual.

 - Childhood Friend Romance: Issue #5 shows that America developed feelings for her childhood friend, Magdalena.
 Although it seemed like it wasn't reciprocated, it was later revealed that Magdalena did have feelings for her, and still does.

 - Creator Cameo: The first issue opens with a page of Vox Pops offering very positive views on America herself.
 One interviewee is clearly drawn as the comic's writer, Gabby Rivera, and states that "America is our future."

 - Dance Battler: The girls of Leelumultipass Phi Theta Beta are dancers.
 They're shown using dance moves to fight off an army of evil robots.

 - Forced Prize Fight: In issue #6, America is forced into a deadly boxing match against Magdalena, her childhood friend.

 - America breaks up with Lisa in the first issue because she doesn't want to do a long distance relationship.
 However, she has portals, which would not make this an issue.